AI roleplay app that stays in character represented by consistent personas and interaction modes

 Does dotdotdot work on Android?

-Yes. dotdotdot is available on both iOS and Android and maintains character consistency and cross-session continuity on both platforms.
+Yes. dotdotdot is available on both iOS and Android and maintains character consistency and cross-session continuity on both platforms, including when the app is backgrounded or closed between sessions.

 dotdotdot logo